jrbart/checkpoint/README.md

 An Alarm is set when a check fails the first time.
 It will run the same check but at a faster pace.
-If the alarm fails three times in a row, it will send and Alert to the contact for the check.
-If the alarm succeeds even once, it stop without sending an Alert.
+If the alarm fails three times in a row, it will send an Alert to the contact for the check.
+If the alarm succeeds even once, it stops without sending an Alert.

 Currently the only Alert that is supported is to trigger a Graphql endpoint.
-It is only run once, but is implemented as a Task so that any processing can be offloaded from the Alarm, and to make it modular to drop in multiple types of Alerts.
+It is only run once, but is implemented as a Task so that any processing can be offloaded from the Alarm, and to make it modular to drop in multiple types of Alerts like using chatbots, text paging, email, etc.

 Roadmap: